iammohitsakhuja/stanford-algorithms-specialization/part-1/week-1/merge_sort/README.md

 not.

-**Disclaimer:** The time to sort 10 million numbers that has been shown above may vary on your machine.
+**Disclaimer:** The time to sort 10 million numbers that has been shown above may vary depending on your machine.